Babita Kumari

 Babita Kumari Phogat (born 20 November 1989) is a former Indian professional wrestler and a politician from the state of Haryana.
 She is a multiple Commonwealth Games medalist, winning the gold medal in 2014 Commonwealth Games, and silver medals at the 2010 and 2018 Commonwealth Games.
-When she won the 2014 Commonwealth gold medal, she became the second Indian women wrestler to win a Commonwealth gold after her sister Geeta Phogat, who had won it in 2010.
+When she won the 2014 Commonwealth gold medal, she became the second Indian women wrestler to win a Commonwealth gold in the 55 kg category after her sister Geeta Phogat, who had won it in 2010.

 Babita participated in the Rio 2016 Olympics in the 53 Kg women's wrestling, though she could not make it to the podium.
 Earlier, she had won a bronze medal at the 2013 Asian Wrestling Championships tournament in New Delhi, India; and another bronze at the 2012 World Wrestling Championships.
 Later in 2019, after retiring from sports, Babita Phogat entered politics by joining the Bharatiya Janata Party.

 Personal life and family

 Babita was born in Balali village of Charkhi Dadri district, Haryana in a family of wrestlers.
 Her father Mahavir Singh Phogat, is a former wrestler himself and recipient of India's prominent sports honor, the Dronacharya Award.
 Mahavir Singh started coaching Babita and her elder sister, Geeta Phogat from an early age.
 Geeta Phogat, went on to win India's first gold medal in women's wrestling at the Commonwealth Games in 2010.

 Babita's extended family includes several national and international wrestlers, including cousin Vinesh Phogat who also won gold, in the 48 kg category, at the Commonwealth Games in Glasgow.
 Her youngest sister, Ritu Phogat, too is an international level wrestler and has won a gold medal at the 2016 Commonwealth Wrestling Championship.
 Her younger sister, Sangita Phogat is also a wrestler.
 Babita, along with her sisters and cousins, have contributed to a change in mindset and attitude towards girls and women in home-state Haryana and rest of the nation.

 In June 2019, Babita announced her engagement to fellow wrestler Vivek Suhag, whom she later married in November of the same of year.
 She and her husband welcomed their first child, a baby boy, on January 11, 2021.